emaadev/Proyectos-React/README.md

-# Proyectos-React
+# React Projects
-## Prácticas en Proyectos con ReactJS
+## Projects based on ReactJS
-Proyectos para aplicar los contenidos aprendidos, dentro de los cuales se encuentran: <br>
+Projects to apply the content learned, among which are: <br>
 *- Twitter Follow Card* <br>
 *- Tic-Tac-Toe Game* <br>
 *- Mouse Follower*